 Once they are sitting comfortably, there is a higher chance that they will stay focused and engaged.
 Having difficulty seeing the music or being uncomfortable will impede their ability to focus.

-Here are some solid tips on how to make piano lessons fun for children:
+Tips on how to make piano lessons fun for children:

 1. Don’t Spend A Lot of Time on One Task